-Karl Rice, known online as Karl Rock, is a Hindi speaking Kiwi ex-pat who take viewers behind the scenes of incredible India and its neighbours.
+Karl Rice, known online as Karl Rock, is a Hindi-speaking Kiwi ex-pat who takes viewers behind the scenes of incredible India and its neighbours.

 In his videos, he shares tips for foreigners to help them travel confidently & safely in India and helps people better understand the country.
 He’s described by the Indian Express as “the modern-day Lonely Planet guide.“

 He has visited every state and union territory in India, and its culturally similar neighbours – Pakistan and Bangladesh, and aims to make others fall in love with India and the subcontinent.

 His free book Learn Hindi Faster Than I Did! helps foreigners tackle the challenges that Hindi has for English speakers, while his videos exposing fraudsters, from streetside conmen to online scammers, educates both Indians and foreigners travelling to India.

 The purpose of my life is to help others.
 I make content to help foreigners enjoy their time in India as much as I do.
 I want them to fall in love with India like I have.Karl Rock

 - Karl Rock in the Universtiy of Auckland’s 40 under 40: Humanitarian category!

 - Karl Rock: The modern-day Lonely Planet guide, scam buster indophile who got blacklisted by Indian govt

 - Social media star: Meet Karl Rock, the Kiwi YouTuber who was praised by the Delhi Chief Minister